 Parrot Pilgrimage: A Journey from Stranger to Belonging

 Pilgrimages often mean to literally walk to a holy place, often accompanied by others.
-As pilgrims walk, they seek transformation, personal growth and a stronger connection to life, earth, and as many would call love on and of this earth, God.
-As we walked many expressed they had experiences such as these, discovering not just who we are, but whose we are.
+As pilgrims walk, they seek transformation, personal growth, and a stronger connection to life, earth, and, as many would call love on and of this earth, God.
+As we walked, many expressed they had experiences such as these before, discovering not just who we are, but whose we are.
 Each step showed us that we are each other and that we belong to each other.

-Our fervent hope is that this sense of belonging radiates out and transforms into an embodied welcoming through open hearts, minds, and hands that together can heal the world as we were healed.
+Our fervent hope is that this sense of belonging radiates out and transforms into an embodied welcoming through open hearts, minds, and hands that together can heal the world as we were healed on Ometepe Island.

 Does this seem like a big ask of parrot pilgrims and of each other?

-I think not, for like our chant we frequently shared as we walked around Ometpe:
+I think not.
+This is the chant we frequently shared as we walked around Ometpe:

 Si se puede.
 Si se puede.
 Loros vuelen libres.